Suhaibinator/SProto/docs/migrating-from-buf.md

 1. Install `protoreg-cli` on development machines
 2. Configure client to point to your SProto registry
 3. Update documentation and onboarding processes
+4. Provide training on workflow differences

+Share the [Workflow Differences Guide](migrating-from-buf/workflow-differences.md) with your development team to help them understand how SProto's commands differ from Buf's.
+This guide will serve as a quick reference for developers as they adjust to the new system and workflows.

 ## Advanced Topics